yummology/master-replica-sql/answer.md

   misuse the package quickly.

-     __Solution: I added `replicaPool` to handle proxying replica servers, and detecting if they are in maintenance state__
+     __Solution: I added `replicaPool` to handle proxying replica servers, and detecting if they are in maintenance state.

+     Also, It's possible to rename `replicaPool` to `singleReplication` and add an interface called `replicationTopology` and use it instead of `*replicaPool` in the cluster, so the cluster can take a different configuration struct for different replication topologies.__

 - `readReplicaRoundRobin` doesn't feel a right naming.
 Appending `RoundRobin` in the function name doesn't help readability since there is only one algorithm